Keyfactor/paloalto-firewall-orchestrator/readme_source.md

 **vsys1**: This represents a specific virtual system on the firewall.

-**/config/devices/entry[@name='localhost.localdomain']**: This part of the path refers to the device entry with the name 'localhost.localdomain' under the 'devices' section in the 'config'.
+**/config/devices/entry[@name='localhost.localdomain']**: localhost.localdomain is the constant string verbatium, will never change.
+This part of the path refers to the device entry with the name 'localhost.localdomain' under the 'devices' section in the 'config'.

 **/vsys/entry[@name='vsys1']**: Within the 'localhost.localdomain' device entry, this specifies the entry for the virtual system named 'vsys1'.

+#### PANORAMA SHARED TEMPLATE PATH
+_________________________________
+**Path Example**: /config/devices/entry[@name='localhost.localdomain']/template/entry[@name='CertificatesTemplate']/config/shared

+**/config**:
+This section indicates that the path is within the configuration section of the Panorama device.
+It contains all the configuration settings and parameters for the device.

+**/devices**:
+This part specifies that the configuration relates to devices managed by Panorama.
+Panorama can manage multiple devices, such as firewalls.

+**/entry[@name='localhost.localdomain']**:
+The entry tag with the attribute @name='localhost.localdomain' identifies a specific device by its name.
+In this case, it refers to the device named "localhost.localdomain," which is a default or placeholder name for the device.

+**/template**:
+This section indicates that the path is within the templates section.
+Templates in Panorama are used to define configuration settings that can be applied to multiple devices.

+**/entry[@name='CertificatesTemplate']**:
+The entry tag with the attribute @name='CertificatesTemplate' identifies a specific template by its name.
+In this case, it refers to a template named "CertificatesTemplate."

+**/config/shared**:
+This part of the path indicates that the configuration settings within this template are shared settings.
+Shared settings are common configurations that can be used across multiple devices or contexts within the Panorama management system.

 </details>